-Edexcel's GCSE Music is a practical course which gives you credit for your performing and involvement in music, but one which also encourages you to engage critically and creatively with a wide range of music, to develop an understanding of the place of music in different cultures and contexts, and to reflect on how music is used in the expression of personal and collective identities.
+Edexcel's GCSE Music emphasises practical elements through performing and composing, and also encourages you to engage critically and creatively with a wide range of music, to develop an understanding of the place of music in different cultures and contexts, and to reflect on how music is used in the expression of personal and collective identities.
 During this course you will study music by composers spanning nearly 400 years, from Bach and Beethoven to Queen and John Williams (Star Wars).